 As followers of Jesus and Bible-believing people of faith, we must read the text literally and allow the words of Scripture to fill our souls, inform our minds and direct our actions.
 Is it absolutely clear that Jerusalem should be the capital of the modern state of Israel?
 The truth is, the Bible does not explicitly differentiate between the Israel which was formed in 1948 and the future Messianic capital.
 We know what the final nation of Israel will look like when the promises of God are literally fulfilled at the second coming of the Messiah.

 Perhaps we should start there – with what we know.
-If someone asked me, “was Jerusalem the capital of Israel or will it be the capital of Israel, according to the Bible?
-My answer would be a resounding yes.
+If someone asked me, “was Jerusalem the capital of Israel or will it be the capital of Israel, according to the Bible?” my answer would be a resounding yes.
 But, since we did not have embassies in the Bible I will have to pass on that one!
 But, if traditionally embassies are placed in the capital city of a country then I would say absolutely yes.
-It is up to us who study the Bible to make up your minds based on biblical truth and not allows political to drive our understanding of the world.
+It is up to us who study the Bible to make up our minds based on biblical truth and not allow politics to drive our understanding of the world.

-It is time for both Jewish people and Christians to understand the inspired, inerrant text as literally as possible and to view the ongoing role of the nation of Israel through a Biblical lens.
-This will provide a helpful path to travel in figuring out what we believe about the city of Jerusalem and nation of Israel.
+It is time for both Jewish people and Christians to understand the inspired, inerrant text as literally as possible and to view the ongoing role of the nation of Israel through a biblical lens.
+This will provide a helpful path in figuring out what we believe about the city of Jerusalem and nation of Israel.
 Enjoy the journey!

 There are two future Jerusalems described in the Bible.
 The first is the Jerusalem where the Messiah Jesus will establish His throne.
 This is described by the prophet Isaiah in Isaiah 9:7,